top of page

 Chair and Co-founder

-Stacey Evers has centered her professional life around community building, environmental education and sustainable community gardening.
-She currently supports community gardens as the urban agricultural specialist with the Northern Virginia Soil and Water Conservation District.
+Stacey has centered her professional life around community building, environmental education and sustainable community gardening.
+She is the former urban agriculture specialist with the Northern Virginia Soil and Water Conservation District, where she led an effort exploring how to facilitate more local food production.
 She's seen first-hand how gardening connects children and adults positively to food and the environment, and believes that everyone's pantry should be filled with fresh, affordable food that they want to eat.

 Secretary